 Everything you need to know about New Zealand and what to do while you're there can be found on this page.
 I really appreciate that they presented the vital information into sections, making it easy for anyone to understand.

-I picked #2: Explore visa options for visiting, and again I was redirected to another page where I was asked to input how long I am planning to stay and my main purpose of visit to New Zealand.
+At the bottom of the page, there's an input field asking how long I am planning to stay and my main purpose of visit to New Zealand.

 My visa options as a tourist: Visitor Visa, Group Visitor Visa, and Philippines Working Holiday Visa

 Now that I know what kind of visa I need to apply for, it's time to apply online.
-Btw, it took me 15 minutes to find the login link.
-I don't know why I never noticed it on top before.
+By the way, it took me 15 minutes to find the login link.
 If you're like me who couldn't find it, just click the 'Login' link on the upper right corner of the page.

 Like the U.K. Visa Application, you need to create an account for your application.